plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Whenever a surrogate is needed, the surrogate is, in this order of precedence:

 - **(a)** someone specified by the person to be replaced; or
-- **(b)** for Facilitator, the acting Secretary of the Circle, and for Secretary, the acting Facilitator of the Circle;
+- **(b)** for Facilitator, the acting Secretary of the Cercle, and for Secretary, the acting Facilitator of the Cercle;
-- **(c)** the Circle Lead of the Circle, or, if there are multiple Circle Leads, the first one to declare themselves acting as surrogate; or
+- **(c)** the Cercle Lead of the Cercle, or, if there are multiple Cercle Leads, the first one to declare themselves acting as surrogate; or
-- **(d)** the first Circle Member to declare themselves acting as surrogate.
+- **(d)** the first Cercle Member to declare themselves acting as surrogate.

 ## Article 2: Operations